JasonAHendry/multiply/README.md

 #### Footnotes

 $1$ New organisms can be made available for download by adding them to the collection file located at `genomes/collection.ini`.
-Any organism available from ensemblgenomes (https://ensemblgenomes.org/) or plasmodb (https://plasmodb.org/plasmo/app/downloads/) can be added to the collection.
+Any organism available from [PlasmoDB](https://plasmodb.org/plasmo/app/downloads/), [EnsemblGenomes](https://ensemblgenomes.org/) or [RefSeq Genome](https://www.ncbi.nlm.nih.gov/genome/) can be added to the collection.

 $2$ You can make your own primer3 settings by creating new or alterating existing JSON files in the `settings/primer3` folder.